Xixiao007/Xixiao007.github.io/_posts/2019-05-28-Flowers-for-Algernon copy.md

 I spent 3-day spare time to finish it, the Chinese translated version, and I was really moved by the plot and the language Daniel used to write the story.
 Then I finished the original English version, and its audio book as well, in a row.

 I don't know how to express my feeling of reading this book without spoiling the plot.
-I can only say that I had all tears in my faces by reading it to the end.
+I can only say that I had all tears on my face by reading it to the end.

 it is a book I highly recommend to everybody!